liangfgithub/SAB-paper/README.md

 **Authors:** Jin Wang, Feng Liang, Yuan Ji and Yitan Zhu

-This paper is a chapter in the book High Dimensional Data Science, edited by Ansu Chatterjee and published by Springer.
+This paper is a chapter in the book _High Dimensional Data Science_, edited by [Ansu Chatterjee](https://snigchat.github.io/) and published by Springer.
 The appendix available here contains supplementary material that is not included in the book.

 ## Links
 - [Appendix](appendix.pdf)